brainmaniac/focus/README.md

 alias golive="~/<path-from-home-to-the-files>/golive.sh"
 ```

+4. Save and exit .bash_profile

-4. Type `focus` in the terminal and follow the instructions
+5. Type `focus` in the terminal and follow the instructions

 ## What will happen?